MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

     modify-search
     ```

-3. When the script has finished, return to the **Overview** page for your Azure Cognitive Search resource in the Azure portal and view the **Indexers** page.
+3. When the script has finished, return to the **Overview** page for your Azure AI Search resource in the Azure portal and view the **Indexers** page.
 The periodically select **Refresh** to track the progress of the indexing operation.
 It may take a minute or so to complete.

     *There may be some warnings for a few documents that are too large to evaluate sentiment.
 Often sentiment analysis is performed at the page or sentence level rather than the full document; but in this case scenario, most of the documents - particularly the hotel reviews, are short enough for useful document-level sentiment scores to be evaluated.*

 ### Query the modified index

-1. At the top of the blade for your Azure Cognitive Search resource, select **Search explorer**.
+1. At the top of the blade for your Azure AI Search resource, select **Search explorer**.
-2. In Search explorer, in the **Query string** box, enter the following query string, and then select **Search**.
+2. In Search explorer, in the **Query string** box, submit the following JSON query:

-    ```
+    ```json
+    {
+      "search": "London",
+      "select": "url,sentiment,keyphrases",
-    search=London&$select=url,sentiment,keyphrases&$filter=metadata_author eq 'Reviewer' and sentiment eq 'positive'
+      "filter": "metadata_author eq 'Reviewer' and sentiment eq 'positive'" }
     ```

     This query retrieves the **url**, **sentiment**, and **keyphrases** for all documents that mention *London* authored by *Reviewer* that have a positive **sentiment** label (in other words, positive reviews that mention London)